 There are four broad options for separation which the industry must consider:

-- Accounting separation: Separate financial accounts required for the AO and SO but shared operational activities remain possible
+- Accounting separation: Separate financial accounts required for the Asset Owner (AO) and System Operator (SO) but shared operational activities remain possible

 - Functional separation: As with accounting separation, but separate operational and management activities are required